Bryant Fedden: Publications

+In 1991 Bryant Fedden appeared on the HTV programme Makers.
+These were short television programmes featuring a range of crafts people.
+Bryant Fedden was interviewed in his Littledean workshop by Jan Leeming.
+The programme included the following exchanges:

+Location: The stone and slate cross in the form of figures at The Last Supper, St George's church, Tuffley, Gloucester.

+Jan Leeming: People usually decide they will work in stone or they will work in glass or they will work in wood and you work in all three.
+Is there any reason why?

+Bryant Fedden: Well, all I'm really doing is using lettering in various forms.
+And I started by deciding that I wanted to make a living at lettering and therefore I used as many aspects of it as I could to make a living but very soon I found that the interest was to develop them in various…sculptural forms.

+I have always wanted to sculpt and I always have and even now when I cut letters I think of them as sculpture.

+Jan Leeming: Your lettering is your main love isn't it?

+Bryant Fedden: That's right yes.
+I think of lettering as forms of sculpture.
+As these figures relate to each other so letters relate to each other in weight and shape and bulk and the space between them.
+The way that each letter relates to the other is based on those problems.

 On 23 July 1994 The Daily Telegraph carried a feature on the Gloucester Guild of Craftsmen Annual Exhibition in Painswick Centre, then known as the Painswick Institute.
 Paul Barker's article entitled "Antiques of the Future" included the following: "...in the meadow, behind the tithe barn, the letter cutter Bryant Fedden had a delicate stone fountain on display, with "Watershed" carved vertically up the pedestal.
-A garden seat, handy for any arbour, bore the epigraph "Look Out".
+A garden seat, handy for any arbour, bore the epigraph "Look Out"."
 The catalogue for the 10th Anniversary Exhibition for the Letter Exchange in 1998 featured a short profile of Bryant Fedden and the following direct quote he talks of the practice of the Dean Croft Workshop:

 "I work in a collection of workshops, furniture-making, blacksmithying, printmaking and letter-cutting.
 It is a bubble of excitement; ideas and designs, problems and crises are shared and whenever possible the family, for we all are related, work together designing and making objects which we hope are exciting."

 The Times newspaper of 13 April 1998 carried an article by Jim McClue that featured the above Letter Exchange exhibition.
 In it McClue included the following: